-Q: Can I determine now whether my class would be one that would move to in-person instruction if/when the campus later allows for some in-person classes?
+Q: Can I determine now whether my class would be one that would move to in-person instruction if/when the campus later allows for some in-person classes in fall 2020?

 A. Campus is evaluating space and public safety guidance to determine which currently coded “in-person” classes would be allowed to resume in person if public health conditions allow.

-Q: If my class had been listed as in-person, does this mean it will definitely change from remote to in-person if/when the campus later opens for in-person classes?
+Q: If my class had been listed as in-person, does this mean it will definitely change from remote to in-person if/when the campus later opens for in-person classes in fall 2020?

 A. “Remote instruction” applies to the emergency online delivery of an in-person course as part of the campus COVID-19 emergency response.
 An online course is a course designed from the outset for delivery via distance-learning methods.
 On this distinction and its implications see also COCI’s Statement on Fall 2020 Instruction.